Introduction to St. Ignatius Loyola:

 By George Traub, SJ and Debra Mooney, Ph.D.

 The Society was one of the first non-monastic orders.
-To be certain, the early Jesuits were prayerful, but their praying directed them to go outward, to be active, to be with people in order to "help souls" ? to be a ?contemplative in action?.
+To be certain, the early Jesuits were prayerful, but their praying directed them to go outward, to be active, to be with people in order to "help souls", and to be "contemplative in action".
 The Society was also the first order to form a world-wide network of colleges, schools and universities.
-These ?firsts? grew out of the Society?s motto: For the Greater Glory of God.
+These "firsts" grew out of the Society's motto: For the Greater Glory of God.

 The founding Jesuits did not initially plan for education to be their primary ministry.
 Yet at the time of Ignatius' death, 35 schools had been formed and by the end of the 17th century there were 300.
 Almost a century later, the first Jesuit university was established in the United States with the founding of Georgetown University in 1789.
 The youngest, Wheeling Jesuit University, welcomed its first class in 1954.